Unlocking the Secrets of the Past…

-The “TBPH Blog” contains weekly postings, at least for now.
+The “TBPH Blog” contains weekly postings.
 The postings might be a just-completed traditional hunting outing, discuss a current topic or share newly found research and documentation.
 And like most blogs, these pages will contain archives of past postings, lists of links to other sites and assorted support information.

 And, like a standard web site, the basics section contains background information, such as a dedication for the site, how I got started down the traditional black powder hunting path, an expanded definition and a bit of history about traditional black powder hunting.

-The guiding principles section addresses some of the concepts that drive traditional black powder hunting, at least in terms of postings on this site.
-As the site grows, the how-to section will contain step-by-step instructions for basic projects that might be of interest to a newcomer to traditional hunting.
+The how-to section contains step-by-step instructions for basic projects that might be of interest to a newcomer to traditional black powder hunting.
 And a bibliography is included as a central reference source for posting documentation, simplifying references to the author’s name and page number where the cited passage may be found.

 A 21st-Century Disclaimer

 Eighteenth-century life came with no guarantees and no disclaimers.
 However, as living historians we are bound to pursue the secrets of a chosen time periods on a 21st-century stage.

 The conditions described and resulting actions are reported as one person’s unique adventures while questing after historical knowledge and are intended solely for the reader’s enjoyment and entertainment.
 All published information is based on documented sources or personal experience and is believed to be correct and accurate; however, no guarantee or warranty is offered, expressed or implied, and no liability is accepted for other’s actions under any circumstances.